The inaugural meeting for the Club was held on January 13, 1960 in the King George Hotel. There were 12 people

 - Eldred Bowes who attended the first meeting and formed a great collection of Hudson Bay material,

 - Mr. Bill Drinkle, an active club member and the first coin club treasurer,

 - Frank Harding, collector of Saskatchewan numismatic material and CNA Director for Saskatchewan,

 - Ron Rogal, cataloguer of Saskatchewan Numismatic material and long time Coin Club and Coin Show Executive member

-- Cliff Beattie, who has been the President of the Club for nearly 25 years, and continues to make major contributions to the success of the Club.
+- Cliff Beattie, who has been the President of the Club for more than 30 years, and continues to make major contributions to the success of the Club.